ayalma/feature_discovery/README.md

 #### `allowShowingDuplicate`

 If multiple `DescribedFeatureOverlay`s have the same `featureId`, they will interfere with each other during discovery and if you want to display multiple overlays at the same time, you will have to set `allowShowingDuplicate` to `true` for all of them.

+#### `overflowMode`

+This is `OverflowMode.ignore` by default, which will simply render the content you pass to `title` and `description`, even if it overflows the background area, i.e. the circle of the overlay.
+Alternatively, you can specify any of the following if you desire different behavior:

+ * `OverflowMode.clipContent` will clip any content that is outside of the inner area (the background's circle).

+ * `OverflowMode.extendBackground` will expand the background circle if necessary.

+ * `OverflowMode.wrapBackground` will expand the background circle if necessary, but also shrink it if the content is smaller than the default background size.

 </details>

 ### `FeatureDiscovery.discoverFeatures`